SpatialFly: Implicit 3D Prior-Guided Visual Reparameterization for Continuous UAV Vision-and-Language Navigation: Experiments

-Implemented in PyTorch, the system uses Qwen-2.5 3B as the language backbone and CLIP ViT-L/14 for visual features, while a VGGT~\cite{wang2025vggtvisualgeometrygrounded} encoder extracts implicit 3D geometric tokens.
-These features are merged via the G2RA mechanism to improve spatial consistency without extra depth maps.
-The model predicts 3D displacements $\Delta W_t$ by optimizing a loss function $L_{traj}$ that combines $L_1$ distance regression and cosine similarity for direction.
-Training was performed on eight NVIDIA RTX 4090 GPUs using LoRA fine-tuning ($r=36$) with frozen encoders and DeepSpeed ZeRO-2 optimization.
-We used the AdamW optimizer with a $5 \times 10^{-4}$ learning rate, a batch size of 8, and scheduled sampling to handle long-term navigation errors, all while utilizing BF16/FP16 mixed precision for efficiency.
+SpatialFly is implemented in PyTorch with Qwen2.5-3B as the language backbone, CLIP ViT-L/14 as the 2D visual encoder, and VGGT~\cite{wang2025vggtvisualgeometrygrounded} as the implicit geometry encoder.
+The original VGGT prediction heads are removed, and only its Transformer trunk tokens are used as geometric priors.
+The model predicts 3D waypoint increments and is optimized with a trajectory loss combining $L_1$ distance regression and cosine direction similarity.
+We train the model using LoRA fine-tuning with frozen encoders, DeepSpeed ZeRO-2, AdamW optimizer, and mixed precision on eight NVIDIA RTX 4090 GPUs.